Alpha Omega M.D. – Episode #238

-“I have one hem to finish and I will be right behind you,” she says with a sweet smile, very much looking forward to getting home…
+“I have one hem to finish and I will be right behind you,” she tells her favorite customer with a sweet smile, very much looking forward to getting home…

 … which is exactly what she does, with a slight detour down the path that Olla probably took to Virginia Street, where the older woman stays with Doc Campbell and her daughter.
 Unfortunately that means she flirts with the fringe of a Frenchtown that is better traversed in the light of day.